top of page

 Location 1 N Calbert Way, Greencastle, IN

-Cost is FREE for WCIESC members
+Cost is FREE and lunch is included for WCIESC members

 If you are unable to register online, or if you have questions, call 765-653-2727 or email cphillips@wciesc.k12.in.us.